-There are also a large number of audio products to help with everyday tasks or hobbies.
+Many audio products can help with everyday tasks or hobbies.
 These include “talking” clocks, calculators, watches, navigation tools, books and more.

-Telephones come with large dials and buttons in various forms; computers offer large print, large screens and special keyboards.
-Many other ingenious devices have been developed to help; see the Resources section of this fact sheet and the Family Caregiver Alliance Fact Sheet on Assistive Technology for more information.
+Telephones come with large dials and buttons in various forms; computers offer large print, large screens, and special keyboards.
+Many other ingenious devices have been developed to help those with visual limitations; see the Resources section of this fact sheet and the Family Caregiver Alliance fact sheet on Assistive Technology for more information.